Emmynando/Emmynando/README.md

 - 👀 I’m interested in frontend stack
 -  Fluent in html, CSS amd Javascript
 - 🌱 I’m currently learning REACT
-- 💞️ I’m looking to collaborate on any project wither on a large or small scale
+- 💞️ I’m looking to collaborate on any project whether on a large or small scale
 - 📫 How to reach me +234 9063789936

 <!---